alburezg/alburezg.github.io/_posts/2018-06-01-Gender-in-References.md

 # It's easy to use - try it out!

   1. Paste your bibliography in the box below and click the button!
-Be patient - the tool takes a while to retrieve the information depending on your bibligoraphy's size
+Be patient - it may take a while depending on the number of references
   2. **The tool only works with peer-reviewed papers in indexed journals**.
 Don't include books, reports, or theses (sorry, non-paper-based disciplines!)
   3. Each reference must be in a separate line - you may have to reformat references copied from pdfs
   4. Let me know what you think at [@d_alburez](https://twitter.com/d_alburez)